We’ve been talking a lot about the importance of online reviews

 Tailor it for your business and your customers.
 Giving your employees some opening dialogue can help to make the interaction much easier for them.

-4. Reward Employees who are reviewed about
+4. Reward Employees

 Another way to use a reward system is to reward any employee who is mentioned in a review.
 This may take some effort, as not all employees are named in reviews, but based on the customer experience and description you may be able to tell whom the review is about.
 This is also a great way to encourage your employees to get on a first-name basis with your customers, building even stronger relationships.